insidesherpa/JPMC-tech-task-2/README.md

 Implement JP Morgan’s Perspective open source code in preparation for data visualization</p>
 <p> <b>Aim:</b> We want to process the data feed of stock A and stock B’s price to enable us to analyse when trading for the stock should occur.</p>

-## Tasks
-1. Whenever new data feed is retrieved, the previous entry was re-entered into the table.
-Update the application to make the table does not have duplicated entries.
-2. We want the react app to keep continuosly requests data from the python server.
-Currently, the data feed is called only once every time the 'Start Streaming' button is clicked.
-Change the application to continuously query the datafeed every 100ms when the 'Start Streaming' is clicked.
-3. Currently, the Perspective element only shows the data in table view after the data loads.
-Add Perspective configurations so that when the data is loaded, it shows the historical data of ask_price ABC in the Y line chart.

 <ol>
 	<li>Please clone this repository to start the task</li>
-	<li>Fix the errors in the implementation of Perspective</li>
+	<li>When new data feed is retrieved, the previous entry is re-entered into the table.
+Update the application so that the table does not have duplicated entries</li>
+	<li>We want the react app to keep continuosly requests data from the python server.
+Currently, the data feed is called only once every time the 'Start Streaming' button is clicked.
+Change the application to continuously query the datafeed every 100ms when the 'Start Streaming' is clicked.</li>
+	<li>Currently, the Perspective element only shows the data in table view after the data loads.
+Add Perspective configurations so that when the data is loaded, it shows the historical data of ask_price ABC in the Y line chart.</li>
 	<li>Upload a git patch file as the submission to this task</li>
 </ol>